claybford/chatty-insights/README.md

 2. The AI model will not get "lost in the sauce" from the huge context window that would be nesessary for processing all transcripts at once.
 3. Processing time for a conversational interface will be reduced from one attempting to use all transcript data simultaneously.

-The client-side manages the pertinents of synthsizing and chatting, the Node.js/Express server application (server.js) merely handles interop with the OpenAI API as to not expose or require an API key.
+The client-side manages the pertinents of synthesizing and chatting, the Node.js/Express server application (server.js) merely handles interop with the OpenAI API as to not expose or require an API key.

 Developed by Clayton Ford